chris-straka/bugtracker/app/express/README.md

 # Express Web API

-This backend monolith express API written in TS.
+This is an express API written in TS (monolith).
 It implements sessions, graphQL, rest, PG (no ORM).

 I have notes in the /docs folder

+## Roles

 - dev: Can edit tickets assigned to them, update the status of the ticket (e.g., mark it as resolved), and add comments.